Bangkok Summer: Production

 Unni Mukundan a.k.a.
 Jayakrishnan and Rahul, who is a model in the Brooke bond ads, are the central characters.
 The heroine is Richa Panai, who is the girl in the Bhima commercial and several Chinese actors are also acting in this big budget picture.
 The film started production in August 2010 in Bangkok.
 Most of the film was shot in Bangkok.

+Reception

+A critic from Rediff.com rated the film one out of five stars and wrote that "The promos of Bangkok Summer promised something much better than the torture one has to endure.".